VARIOUS ANCIENT BEADS

 (17A is SOLD)

-backside of these remarkable Lapis lazuli Seal Seads from Patan displays a Buddhist lotus motive going back to reign of Malla Kings (before 1768).
-My guess is that this motive is typical for the clan of Sakya Newar Buddhist from Patan.
-Also the Wind Horse motive points towards the Nevar Buddhist culture of Patan in the sense that the Wind Horses displayed as statues in Patan also have wings like we can observe on the bead.
+On the reverse side of these remarkable lapis lazuli seal beads from Patan, you can see a Buddhist lotus motif which dates back to the reign of the Malla Kings (pre-1768).
+I speculate that this motif is typical of the Sakya Newar Buddhist clan from Patan.
+The Wind Horse motif also points towards the Newar Buddhist culture of Patan, as the Wind Horse statues found in Patan also feature wings, much like the depiction on the bead.

 B